 There is no such thing as a silver bullet for your uncertainty.
-However, there are a few great advantages that an outbound sales strategy has over other techniques for acquiring new leads.
+However, there are a few great advantages that an outbound sales strategy has over any other techniques for acquiring new leads.
 I would like you to hear me out on why it’s worth it to implement an outbound sales strategy for lead generation.

-Why is it better to start an outbound sales strategy than go for other lead generation practices?
+Why is it better to start an outbound sales strategy than to go for other lead generation practices?

 It is Predictable

-It can be scaled through automation
+Outbound sales can be scaled through automation

-It is not even just about the benefits.
-You have to think about…
+It is not even just about the benefits you have to think about.

 The opportunity cost of not starting an outbound sales strategy

+The current method you use for lead generation may not scale.
+It may work for now but how well it will work as your company grows?
 Of course, you can always ignore outbound and develop another strategy but before you do so, ask yourself this one simple question: how effective is my strategy?